illBeRoy/connvy/README.md

 The selector has two main parameters:
 1. The list of stores it depends on (passed as object) - in our case, `todoStore` and `userStore`
 2. The function itself.
-It can accept any list of parameters you decide (in our case, `userName`), but the last parameter will always be the same stores that you depended upon.
+It can accept any list of parameters you decide (in our case, `userName`), but the first parameter will always be the same stores that you depended upon.

 And then use it in your component like that:
 *components/UserTodosSection.jsx*